safiya-kirpichonak/entertaining-scripts/README.md

 ## List of scripts

 - conway-game-of-life - A simple implementation of Conway's Game of Life in JavaScript.
-- punched-card - A simple implementation creator and decoder of punched card.
+- punched-card - A simple implementation creator and decoder of punched card in Python.

-## Plan
+## Plans

 - steganography - A simple implementation of steganography in Python.